Sequential Adaptive Design for Jump Regression Estimation: Simulation Study: 2D and 3D Domains

-For the initial validation of the proposed method, we performed a simulation study with two simulated images shown in Figure \ref{fig:orig}.
-The first and second images consist of $201 \times 201$ and $347 \times 392$ pixels, respectively.
-For both images, the image intensity ranges in $[0, 1]$, and a random noise from $N(0, \sigma^2)$ is added to the image intensity at each pixel, where $\sigma$ ranges in $[0, 1]$ to simulate different signal-to-noise ratio (SNR) scenarios.
-The noisy images are sub-sampled using our sequential sampling method described in Section \ref{sec:seqdes} and three other benchmark methods.
-The first benchmark is an uniform sampling, and the second approach is sampling from a density proportional to the weighted residual mean square (WRMS) error of the conventional local linear kernel smoother,
+We compared the performance of the proposed approach with four benchmark methods.
+The proposed approach is denoted as JuMp Planner (JMP).
+The first benchmark is randomly sampling from a uniform density (RAND), the second approach is sampling with Latin Hypercube Sampling (LHS).
+The third approach is sampling from a density proportional to the weighted residual mean square (WRMS) error of the conventional local linear kernel smoother,

 where $\hat{\alpha}$ and $\hat{\V{\beta}}$ are the optimal solutions of problem \eqref{eq:llocal}.
 The last benchmark is sampling from a density proportional to the WRMS error of the jump regression model \citep{qiu2004local},